puncakbukit/reversteem/README.md

 * Order-safe
 * Race-condition safe

-Even if two users try to post at the same time, only the correctly indexed move survives replay validation.

 ---

-## 🔄 Automatic Pass Rule
+# 🔄 Automatic Pass Rule

 If a player has no valid moves: